 After you have interacted with the server as a legitimate user, you can launch the attack and see what information you can get out of the victim server.
-Writing the program to launch the Heartbleed attack from scratch is not easy, because it requires the low-level knowledge of the Heartbeat protocol.
+Writing the program to launch the Heartbleed attack from scratch is not easy, because it requires the low-level knowledge of the Heartbleet protocol.
 Fortunately, other people have already written the attack code.
 Therefore, we will use the existing code to gain first-hand experience in the Heartbleed attack.
 The code that we use is called attack.py, which was originally written by Jared Stafford.
 We made some small changes to the code for educational purposes.
-You can download the code from the lab's web site (http://www.cis.syr.edu/~wedu/seed/Labs_12.04/Networking/Heartbleed/attack.py), change its permission so the file is executable.
-You can then run the attack code as follows:

-'''
+The attack file, attack.py, is already on your attack VM.
+You can run the attack code by opening a new terminal and running the command:

-$ ./attack.py www.heartbleedlabelgg.com
+\$./attack.py www.heartbleedlabelgg.com

-'''